Assessment & feedback transformation series

 Ed Harbor

-Education Focused Lecturer, UNSW Business
+Education Focussed Lecturer, UNSW Business

 Ed Harbor is a full-time Education Focused Lecturer, who has taught at UNSW for over 20 years and is responsible for the design, development and delivery of courses on the postgraduate programmes including the Executive MBA Programme at the Australian Graduate School of Management (AGSM).
 Ed has created an impressive reputation as one of the most passionate, engaging and knowledgeable teachers in his areas of expertise.
 He is a firm believer in the principle that you must engage with an audience through enthusiasm and inspiration in order for them to really appreciate individual topic areas.
 For example, one of his main joys in life is demonstrating that accounting can indeed be interesting and enjoyable, regardless of what some stereotypes may at times suggest.